stefanZorcic/scaling-book/gpus.md

 ### Quiz 5: LLM rooflines

-**Question 1 [B200 rooflines]:** A B200 DGX SuperPod has 2x the bandwidth within a node (900GB/s egress) but the same amount of bandwidth in the scale-out network (400GB/s) ([source](https://docs.nvidia.com/dgx-superpod/reference-architecture-scalable-infrastructure-b200/latest/network-fabrics.html)).
+**Question 1 [B200 rooflines]:** A B200 DGX SuperPod (**not GB200 NVL72**) has 2x the bandwidth within a node (900GB/s egress) but the same amount of bandwidth in the scale-out network (400GB/s) ([source](https://docs.nvidia.com/dgx-superpod/reference-architecture-scalable-infrastructure-b200/latest/network-fabrics.html)).
 The total FLOPs are reported above.
 How does this change the model and data parallel rooflines?

 {% details Click here for the answer. %}